 - Outreach with local colleges

-- Fleet Week or service-specific programs, such as Marine Week Charlotte
+- Service-specific programs (e.g., Fleet Week or Marine Week Charlotte)

 - Community days or fairs